udacity/create-your-own-adventure/english/travel-destinations/travel-destinations.md

 Fall is a great season to take a vacation in any of these spots:

-It's frosty winter.. but these places can be excitng:
+It's frosty winter.. but these [places](winter/winter.md) can be excitng.